emdavis2/CellMigrationAnalysis_GUI/README.md

   2. download the .yml file named dracula.yml
   3. in conda terminal execute: ``` conda env create -f dracula.yml ```

+  ## GUI functionality
+  - Figure save location: allows user to select a folder on thier device to save figures in.
+Subfolders for each figure types will automaticaly be created.
+If no lcation is selected, a folder named "figures" will automatically be created in the location where the Git repo is located.
+  - Treatment names: these names should not have spaces.
+Treatment names are necessary if the treatment will be used, and should correspond to the treatment selected through each data_location box.
+  - Data location boxes: use this to navigate to the location of data on device.
+Note: these data should be located within a folder(which user will select).
+Within the folder should be pickle files of data.
+  - Choose funtion category: based on analysis necessary, select boxes for ACF Functions, CellShapeOverTrack, and Histogram & Boxplot.
+Multiple may be selected at once.
+  - Choose treatment to be included: Choose treatment(s) to create figures for.
+Note: ACF figures will not plot multiple treaments on a single figure.
+However, some histograms and boxplots will be created with all treatments selected on them(for inter-region comparisons).
+  - Enter minimum tack length: allows users to enter a cutoff for minimum length of track to be included.

 ## Code functionality
 - CellShapeOverTrack.py, GenerateDataHistogramBoxplot.py, and GenerateDataACF.py contain code tied to GUI for generation of figures/analyses